 Make sure to carefully remove ALL decorations from the tree, as well as the plastic bag you use to drag it to the curb.
 Items like Christmas lights and ornaments not only damage the chippers they use to recycle trees, but can also cause serious harm to those operating the machinery.

-Unfortunately, if you have an artificial tree or a flocked tree—the ones sprayed in that fake snow—you’re not going to be able to recycle it.
+Unfortunately, if you have an artificial tree or a flocked tree—the ones sprayed in that fake snow—you cannot recycle it in the ways outlined below.

 Just do a quick search online or contact your city directly to learn how to take advantage of their recycling program.
 But don't delay, often these programs only last for the first few weeks following the holidays.
 The best part is they usually do all the heavy work for you, too.

-Check out Earth911, it's a super helpful resource to find a suitable recycling option near you.
+Check out Earth911, it's a helpful resource to find a suitable recycling option near you.

 3. Compost It

 If you have access to a wood chipper, your unwanted Christmas tree can be easily transformed into excellent compost material.

 For those without a compost pile, your Christmas tree’s branches are perfect for starting one.
 A 5-inch stack of thin evergreen branches makes for a great compost base, allowing plenty of airflow for a productive bin or pile.
 Then, simply add your compostable items like kitchen scraps on top and you’re good to go.

 For those in rural areas, returning your tree to nature by placing it somewhere on your land is also an option.
 Not only will this provide food and housing for wildlife, but the tree’s needles can be harvested for an effective, slow-to-decompose mulch.